Capture of USS Hancock: Battle

 On 8 July, Manley was in Hancock accompanied by Boston and Fox when they arrived at the mouth of Halifax Harbour.
 Collins was in HMS Rainbow (44 guns) accompanied by the frigate HMS Flora (32 guns) and the brig HMS Victor (18 guns) and they chased the American vessels.
 The American vessels scattered.

 Boston, under command of Captain McNeil, easily escaped.
 When McNeil returned to Boston he was court-martialled for abandoning Manley and dismissed from the Navy.
 Flora recaptured Fox after a hot action and brought the vessel into Halifax.

 Rainbow and Victor gave chase to Hancock.
 Early in the morning 9 July 1777 the British were within striking distance of Hancock.
-Rainbow began to score with her bowchasers and followed with a series of broadsides.
+Rainbow began to score with her bow chasers and followed with a series of broadsides.
 Hancock was thus finally forced to strike her colors after a chase of some 39 hours.
 She had 239 men of her crew aboard, 50 some being on Fox.
 She also had Captain Fotheringham of Fox and 40 of his people on board.
 The rest were on Boston and a couple of fishing vessels.
 Collins took the American vessels back to Halifax.
 The British renamed the American vessel Iris.
 Manley and his crew were imprisoned for months and then released back to Boston.